waveform80/picamera/docs/api_mmalobj.rst

     >>> camera.outputs[2].enable()

 Unfortunately, that didn't seem to do much!
-An output port that is participating in a connection needs nothing more: it knows where it's data is going.
+An output port that is participating in a connection needs nothing more: it knows where its data is going.
 However, an output port *without* a connection requires a callback function to be assigned so that something can be done with the buffers of data it produces.